Ambajogai: History

-The town was under the regime of Nizam of Hyderabad before the accession of Hyderabad state to the dominion of India.
+Ambajogai named by The Amba – (Goddess Parvati / Durga) by his birthplace (jogai), who appeared at this place to finish Dantasura (a devil).
+It was also known as Jaywantinagar by name of King (Raja) Jaywant and river's name Jayawanti, turned to Mominabad under the regime of Nizam of Hyderabad before the annexation of Hyderabad state to the dominion of India.
 Many heritage sites and temples were harmed during this period.
 It was a military base of the Hyderabad state army.
 The stable of the horses of the cavalry of the Hyderabad army was later turned into a hospital and medical college which later was named as Swami Ramanand Teerth Rural Medical College.